 One way of growing food is to till the land, the way many of us think of gardening.
-The old images of horse and plow come to mind, or on bad days, the new methods brought to us by tractor, chemical and fossil fuel.
+The old images of horse and plow come to mind, or on bad days, the new methods brought to us by tractors, chemicals, and fossil fuel.
 All of the ground is torn up and then pushed into neat little rows.
-The general idea, whatever the image, is to create loose soil for young roots, as well as providing good drainage.
-It’s this very laborious task that has given us the toiling the soil concept of farming.
+The general idea, regardless of the image, is to create loose soil for young roots, while also providing good drainage.
+It’s this very laborious task that has given us the toiling of the soil concept of farming.

 But, it needn’t be this way, which is why no-till beds are all the rage in permaculture circles.
 That’s right, it is possible to make a garden – a very productive garden at that – without ripping up the ground and piling it into boring little rows.
-In fact, some growers believe that tilling the soil actual exposes and thus kills many of the important microorganisms necessary for healthy gardens.
+Some growers believe that tilling the soil actually exposes and thus kills many of the important microorganisms necessary for healthy gardens.

 So, no-till beds are less work and may be better.
 Here are some fantastic options to experiment with.